appatalks/balakun-lesson-pad/lessons/a1-beginner/Day-3/README.md

 #### Guided Practice (15 minutes)
 - **Counting Objects Using Digital Tools:**
   - Use a digital whiteboard to display images of objects.
 Have the student count them and write the number on the whiteboard.
+  - Fun with Bingo Cards - Also learning "ROW" and "COLUMN" too!
   - Correct the grammar in real-time and discuss singular versus plural forms.

 #### Interactive Activity (15 minutes)